Theia (hypothetical planet)

-Theia (/ˈθiːə/ THEE-uh) is a hypothesized ancient planet in the early Solar System which, according to the giant-impact hypothesis, collided with the proto-Earth around 4.5 billion years ago, with some of the resulting ejected debris re-coalescing to form the Moon.
+Theia (/ˈθiːə/ THEE-uh) is a hypothetical ancient planet in the early Solar System which, according to the giant-impact hypothesis, collided with the proto-Earth around 4.50 billion years ago, with some of the resulting ejected debris re-coalescing to form the Moon.
 Collision simulations support the idea that the two large low-shear-velocity provinces in the Earth's lower mantle may be remnants of Theia.

-Theia is hypothesized to have been about the size of Mars and likely formed at the L_{4} or L_{5} Lagrange points of the Earth's orbit, although some hypotheses debatably suggested it may have formed in the Outer Solar System and later migrated into the Earth's orbit, and might have provided much of Earth's water.
+Theia is hypothesized to have been about the size of Mars and likely formed at the L_{4} or L_{5} Lagrange points of the Earth's orbit, although some hypotheses debatably suggested it may have formed in the outer Solar System and later migrated into the Earth's orbit, and might have provided much of Earth's water.

 Name

 In Greek mythology, Theia was one of the Titans, the sister of Hyperion whom she later married, and the mother of Selene, the goddess of the Moon.
 This story parallels the planet Theia's theorized role in creating the Moon.